-The case of 22-year-old Oscar Grant, who was the victim of racist police violence on New Year's Eve 2008, shows how racism is still a topic.
-The case shook not only the people of San Francisco, but the entire USA.
-The death of the young man was reported in the media all over the world.
-But Grant was certainly not the last person to lose his life because of prejudice fueled hatred.
-For the young director Ryan Coogler, this was the motivation to set Grant a cinematic monument that would also function as a social memorial.
+The case of 22-year-old Oscar Grant, who was the victim of racially motivated police violence on New Year's Eve 2008, shows just how topical the issue of racism unfortunately still is.
+The case shocked people not only in San Francisco, but throughout the United States.
+Around the world, the young man's death went through the media.
+But Grant was certainly not the last person to lose his life due to hate fueled by prejudice.
+For young director Ryan Coogler, that was the motivation to create a cinematic memorial to Grant that would also function as a social memorial.

-The very depressing result is called "Nächster Halt: Fruitvale Station" (Next Stop: Fruitvale Station) and almost documentary traces the last 24 hours in the life of Oscar Grant (Michael B. Jordan).
-It's his mother's birthday (Octavia Spencer), a day on which Oscar wants everything to turn for the better.
-The ex-con wants to get his old job back in order to take care of his girlfriend Sophia (Melonie Diaz) and their daughter Tatiana (Ariana Neal).
-But as good as his intentions are, fate just doesn't mean it well with Oscar.
-On New Year's Eve alone, he has to accept a number of setbacks, but can also prove that he is serious about the promised changes.
-And that is reason enough to celebrate the New Year happily with his Sophia and his best friends in town.
-It will be a beautiful night full of joy and hope, but on the way back it comes to a tragic end at Fruitvale Station…
+The very depressing result is called Next Stop: Fruitvale Station, and it traces the last 24 hours in the life of Oscar Grant (Michael B. Jordan) in an almost documentary fashion.
+It's his mother's (Octavia Spencer) birthday, a day when everything is supposed to change for the better for Oscar.
+The ex-con is desperate to get his old job back so he can provide for his girlfriend Sophia (Melonie Diaz) and their daughter Tatiana (Ariana Neal).
+But as good as his resolutions are, fate just doesn't smile on Oscar.
+On this New Year's Eve alone, he faces quite a few setbacks, but he also gets to prove that he's serious about making the changes he promised.
+And that's reason enough to want to happily celebrate into the new year with his Sophia and his best friends in town.
+It turns out to be a beautiful night filled with joy and hope, but it comes to a tragic end on the way back at Fruitvale Station.

-Ryan Coogler has created a very uncomfortable, not exactly easily accessible, but in its apparent simplicity extremely stirring and important work, which in essence is far more than just very good American independent cinema.
-And even if the film doesn't offer entertainment in the classical sense and represents a challenge in several respects, there is one thing very clear for this arthouse drama: worth seeing!
+Ryan Coogler has created a very uncomfortable, not exactly easily accessible, but in its apparent simplicity extremely stirring and important work that at its core is far more than just very good American independent cinema.
+And even though the film is not entertainment in the classic sense and is challenging in more ways than one, there is a very clear: worth seeing for this arthouse drama!